azizBytes/ICS-415/Assignment 2/README.md

 # Ray Tracing Renderer with Lighting

-This project is an enhanced ray tracing algorithm that renders 3D scenes consisting of spheres with lighting effects.
+This Assignment is an enhanced ray tracing algorithm that renders 3D scenes consisting of spheres with lighting effects.
 The rendered output includes ambient, point, and directional lighting, providing a realistic depiction of the scene.
 The final image is displayed using Matplotlib.

 ## Features
 - **Ray-Sphere Intersection**: Determines where rays intersect spheres in the scene.